nitesht2/Marketing_Campaign_EDA-_Python_Profiling/README.md

 Pandas_Profiling generates profile reports from a pandas DataFrame.
 The pandas df.describe() function is great but a little basic for serious exploratory data analysis. pandas_profiling extends the pandas DataFrame with df.profile_report() for quick data analysis.

+### In this project I have used Marketing dataset for analysis.

-For each column the following statistics - if relevant for the column type - are presented in an interactive HTML report:
+For each column the following statistics and at the end it can be presented in an interactive HTML report:

+#### Type inference:
-Type inference: detect the types of columns in a dataframe.
+detect the types of columns in a dataframe.

+#### Essentials:
-Essentials: type, unique values, missing values
+type, unique values, missing values

+#### Quantile statistics:
-Quantile statistics like minimum value, Q1, median, Q3, maximum, range, interquartile range
+minimum value, Q1, median, Q3, maximum, range, interquartile range

+#### Descriptive statistics:
-Descriptive statistics like mean, mode, standard deviation, sum, median absolute deviation, coefficient of variation, kurtosis, skewness
+mean, mode, standard deviation, sum, median absolute deviation, coefficient of variation, kurtosis, skewness

-Most frequent values
+#### Most frequent values:

-Histograms
+#### Histograms:

+#### Correlations:
-Correlations highlighting of highly correlated variables, Spearman, Pearson and Kendall matrices
+highlighting of highly correlated variables, Spearman, Pearson and Kendall matrices

+#### Missing values:
-Missing values matrix, count, heatmap and dendrogram of missing values
+matrix, count, heatmap and dendrogram of missing values

+#### Duplicate rows:
-Duplicate rows Lists the most occurring duplicate rows
+Lists the most occurring duplicate rows

-Installation
+## Installation
-Using pip:
+### Using pip:
-pip install -U pandas-profiling[notebook] jupyter nbextension enable --py widgetsnbextension
+pip install -U pandas-profiling[notebook]

+jupyter nbextension enable --py widgetsnbextension